 I started college in 2004, when the standard narrative was that a BA would get you a cushy office job somewhere.

-During my time at Jack in the Box, I got into a bunch of other stuff; in addition to reading all the jobsearch advice I could find, I started reading all about non-profits, and even tried to start my own (which totally failed).
-Ultimately, I got a internship because I'd spent years following the popular Ask a Manager blog, and it turned out Alison was looking to hire an intern for an organization she contracted with.
+During my time at Jack in the Box, I got into a bunch of other stuff, as well; in addition to reading all the jobsearch advice I could find, I started reading all about non-profits, and even tried to start my own (RIP Kim’s Nonprofit).
+Ultimately, I got a gig because I'd spent years following the popular Ask a Manager blog, and it turned out Alison was looking to hire an intern for an organization she contracted with.

-At that job, I got a promotion to Office Manager, where I worked for 3 years in HR, operations, and accounting functions.
+After a couple months at the internship, I got a promotion to Office Manager, where I worked for 3 years in HR, operations, and accounting functions.
 I left to spend a year with The Management Center, creating worksheets and guiding materials, newsletters, and laying some groundwork for collecting data and evaluating the impact of their management trainings.
-From there, I applied a few places and landed at Vox Media, where I helped with hiring everyone from reporters to social media managers to editorial operations, in addition to managing Vox.com's freelance contracts and doing sundry logistics and administrative work.
+From there, I applied a few places and landed at Vox Media, where I helped with hiring everyone from reporters to social media managers to editorial operations, in addition to managing Vox.com's freelance contracts and doing various and sundry logistics and administrative work.

 Stuff I like: